alexisflesch/mathquest/app/bugs.md

 - **Test File**: [`backend/tests/unit/tournamentLeaderboardRaceConditions.test.ts`](backend/tests/unit/tournamentLeaderboardRaceConditions.test.ts)
 - **Status**: CONFIRMED - Requires immediate implementation of atomic operations and Redis transactions

-### 9. Practice Mode - Session Persistence : CONFIRMED
+### 9. Practice Mode - Session Persistence : FIXED
 - **Location**: `backend/src/core/services/practiceSessionService.ts`, `frontend/src/hooks/usePracticeSession.ts`
 - **Issue**: Confirmed critical practice session persistence vulnerability - sessions are stored in Redis with 24-hour TTL but are NOT recovered when users refresh their browser
 - **Impact**: Critical - Complete loss of user progress when accidentally refreshing, poor user experience leading to potential abandonment
 - **Evidence**: Comprehensive code analysis and testing confirmed the vulnerability:
   - Backend correctly stores sessions in Redis with 24-hour TTL ✅
-  - Frontend hook lacks any session recovery mechanism on browser refresh ❌
+  - Frontend hook lacked any session recovery mechanism on browser refresh ❌
   - No attempt to restore session state from localStorage or Redis on page load
   - usePracticeSession hook only connects socket, doesn't check for existing sessions
   - No session recovery logic in useEffect or connection handlers